eliranmal/cajon/README.md

 ## design constraints

 - 🧰 must be buildable without the aid of power tools (a power drill is ok..)
-- 📏 any continuous solids must not exceed the available plywood board dimensions: 300x600x6 millimeters
+- 📏 any continuous solids must not exceed the available plywood board dimensions: 300x600x6 millimeters.
+  as a result:
+  - the box top, bottom and sides would have to be laminated from two layers.
+    this can be a merit as it frees the builder from making any rabate joints

 ## current progress